Edwin Newman: 1950s

 Between 1949 and 1952 Newman worked as a freelancer, primarily for NBC News.
 He wrote for a number of publications and, in 1951, worked for the Marshall Plan in Greece.
 In 1952, Newman began to work full-time for NBC.
 He covered significant stories: the 1952 funeral of King George VI from the freezing battlements of Windsor Castle; Britain's emergence as a nuclear power; and the 1956 Suez Crisis.
 At the same time, Newman enjoyed quirky stories; he once climbed a tree in Kensington Gardens dressed in a hunting outfit (complete with deerstalker hat and whistle) to investigate a report that ducks were nesting in trees.

 Newman was an NBC bureau chief, first in Rome and then in Paris.
 In both assignments, diplomatic and political news (such as the twists and turns of the Cold War and the increasingly divisive anti-colonial Algerian War) vied with stories elsewhere in Europe and beyond.
 Newman covered the accession to power of President Charles de Gaulle in 1958.
-He was decorated as Chevalier of the Légion d'honneur for his coverage of de Gaulle's funeral in 1970 and for improving the understanding of France in the United States.
+He was decorated as Chevalier of the Legion of Honour for his coverage of de Gaulle's funeral in 1970 and for improving the understanding of France in the United States.